DISCOVER YOURCOLD SORE TRIGGERS.

 Protect yourself from the cold.
 Wear a scarf or pull up that turtleneck to avoid exposure to cold weather, dry air and winter wind that can dry out lips.
 Use lip protectant to ensure lips are moisturized.

 Go on the offensive against sun exposure.
 Not only can ultraviolet (UV) rays from the sun damage your skin, but sun exposure can also trigger cold sores.
-So fight back with regular sunscreen and use a wide-brimmed hat and a beach umbrella.
+So fight back by using lip balm with SPF and wear a wide-brimmed hat and use a beach umbrella.

 For women, hormonal changes during the menstrual cycle can trigger an outbreak.
 Pay attention to your own hormonal cycle to manage stress.
-And give yourself a fighting chance against flare-ups by keeping a tube of Abreva® cream handy when you’re feeling that your hormones may trigger an outbreak.
+And give yourself a fighting chance against flare-ups.
+Keep a tube of Abreva® cream handy for when you feel the first tingle of a cold sore.

 Trauma to your mouth or lips can launch a cold sore outbreak.
 Could be an injury.
 Could be a dental procedure that pulls at the sensitive area around your mouth.
 If this is one of your triggers, make your dentist an ally and join forces to minimize trauma.